Gocoderunav/crownfunding_/README.md

 # 🪙 Crowdfunding Smart Contract DApp

 ## 📘 Project Description
 This project is a simple Ethereum-based crowdfunding DApp built using Solidity.
 It enables users to contribute ETH towards a funding goal within a specified time window.
-The owner can withdraw funds if the goal is met, otherwise contributors can claim refunds.
+The owner can withdraw funds if the goal is met, otherwise contributorrs can claim refunds.

 ## 🎯 Project Vision ##
 To empower creators, innovators, and startups to raise funds transparently and securely without intermediaries, leveraging blockchain's decentralization and trustless environment.